liccium/liccium-chrome-extension/README.md

 ### Updates

-We may update our plugin and these Terms of Service from time to time.
+We may update the plugin and these Terms of Service from time to time.
 It is your responsibility to check for updates regularly.

 ### Termination

-We reserve the right to terminate or suspend access to our plugin for any user who violates these Terms of Service.
+We reserve the right to terminate or suspend access to the plugin for any user who violates these Terms of Service.

 ### Governing Law